jmsdnns/omnitool/README.md

 # Omnitool

 Omnitool is a tool for using SSH on multiple machines in parallel.
+It is particularly useful for things where you need a bunch of machines for a short period of time and thus don't want to build something more robust with a tool like [Ansible](https://ansible.com/) or [Puppet](https://puppetlabs.com/).

-Omnitool's goal is to make managing networks of computers easier.
-Think in terms of one machine while working on N machines.
+Omnitool's goal is to let you think in terms of one machine while working with N machines.

-## Using It
+## Installing

-First, install it.

 ```
 $ go get github.com/jmsdnns/omnitool
 $ go install github.com/jmsdnns/omnitool
 ```

+## Using It

-Omnitool has help built-in and is explicit about what default values are used.
+Omnitool has help built-in.

 Each command line argument can be supplied as an environment variable if you prefer.
 The variable is listed after the text describing what each argument does